v1bh475u/v1bh475u.github.io/content/posts/polymorphism-after-inheritance.md

 Thus, we have successfully designed a system that can store different shapes in a single container and call their `draw()` methods without knowing the implementation details, created opportunities for easy extension of functionalities without increasing the depth of class hierarchies and avoided code duplication - all while avoiding the drawbacks of inheritance and virtual functions!

 ### A safer templated constructor
 One issue with the above implementation is that the templated constructor can accept any type, even those that do not have the required operations like `draw()` and `serialize()`.
 This can lead to compilation errors that are hard to understand.
 To avoid this, we can use `concepts` to constrain the types that can be passed to the templated constructor.
 Let's define a concept `Drawable` that checks if a type has the required operations.
+Similarly, we can define a concept `Serializable` for the `serialize()` operation.
+Finally, we can define a concept `Shapelike` that combines both `Drawable` and `Serializable`.
+We can then use this concept to constrain the templated constructor of the `Shape` class.
 ```cpp
 template <typename T>
 concept Drawable = requires(T obj) {